 Some employers will keep you only ten to fifteen minutes.
 Others will visit with you and try to help you even when there is no vacancy.
 And you may be invited to meet other members in the department or in another department where there is a vacancy.
+If an employer invites you to stay for lunch, do use your very best table manners.

-Some companies require all applicants to take a physical

-examination at the company medical center before a position is offered.
-This may be a very simple test but it can be timeconsuming.
+Some companies require all applicants to take a physical examination at the company medical center before a position is offered.
+This may be a very simple test but it can be time-consuming.
 For that reason, do not schedule your interviews too close together.